ErionaOsaj/fuel-consumption-ratings-2023/README.md

 15. **Smog Rating:**
     - The tailpipe emissions of smog-forming pollutants rated on a scale from 1 (worst) to 10 (best).

+## Data Preprocessing
+In this Jupyter Notebook, we will perform the following data preprocessing steps:
+1. Data Cleaning: We will check for and handle missing values and inconsistencies in the dataset.
+2. Data Formatting: We will format columns to ensure consistency and ease of analysis.
+3. Data Transformation: We may create new features or transform existing ones to better suit our analysis and visualization.

 ## Dataset Attributes

 **Categorical Attributes:**